Loganz97/DiffDock-Relax/README.md

+WIP trying to make this work with openmm 8 and other updated libraries

 # OpenMM simulation example

 This repo is an effort to work out how to run a simulation of a protein-ligand complex with OpenMM.